playhard21/esp32-thingsboard/README.md

-# esp32-thingsboard
+# Thingsboard and ESP32
-Esp32 code to send data to thingsboard
+This project is to learn two way connection between thingsboad and ESP32 microcontroller